Images brim like an overfilled glass, begging you to take a sip.

 She is currently a part of The Gobjaw Poetry Collective, writer for Hard of Hearing Magazine and is an assistant editor for Montez Press.
 She also runs her own open mic/visual showcase called Exteriors.

-To keep up to date with her work, peformances and workshops visit her @elida.silvey.
+To keep up to date with her work, performances and workshops visit her @elida.silvey.

 NODES